 Inbound marketing offers manufacturers the chance to reach a wider audience.
-Unlike other marketing methods such as print ads and mailers that rely on outreach to customers' locations, inbound marketing, and more specifically content, can help bring in a steady stream of traffic from people actively looking for your services (HubSpot).
+Unlike other marketing methods, such as print ads and mailers that rely on outreach to customers' locations, inbound marketing and content can help bring in a steady stream of traffic from people actively looking for your services (HubSpot).

 According to a Content Marketing Institute Survey, 85% of manufacturers that use content marketing (to some degree) identified the following benefits:

 - Sales lead quality

 *See a case study where JJS Manufacturing increased their traffic by 700%